Martin Sostre: Biography

-He served time in Attica prison during the early 1960s, where he embraced doctrines as diverse as Black Muslimism, Black nationalism, Internationalism, and finally anarchism.
-In 1966 Sostre opened the first Afro-Asian Bookstore at 1412 Jefferson in Buffalo, New York.
-For its somewhat short existence, Sostre's bookstore was a center for radical thought and education in Buffalo's Black community.
+Sostre served time in Attica prison during the early 1960s, where he was ideologically influenced by Black Islam, Black nationalism, internationalism, and later anarchism.

+After his release, in 1966, he opened the first Afro-Asian Bookstore at 1412 Jefferson in Buffalo, New York.
+The store became a center for radical thought and education in Buffalo's Black community.
 As Sostre details:

-Sostre was arrested at his bookstore on July 14, 1967, for "narcotics, riot, arson, and assault", charges later proven to be fabricated, part of a COINTELPRO program.
-He was convicted and sentenced to serve forty-one years and thirty days.
+Sostre and his coworker, Geraldine Robinson, were arrested at his bookstore on July 14, 1967.
+Sostre was charged with "with illegal sale and possession of narcotics, inciting a riot, arson, resisting arrest, and assault" and Robinson with "selling narcotics and interfering with an arrest".
+Of Sostre's charges:

+Sostre would eventually be sentenced to up to 41 years by an all-white jury.
+These charges were later proven to be fabricated as part of a COINTELPRO program.

 Sostre became a jailhouse lawyer, regularly acting as legal counsel to other inmates and winning two landmark legal cases involving prisoner rights: Sostre v.
 Rockefeller and Sostre v.
 Otis.
 According to Sostre, these decisions constituted "a resounding defeat for the establishment who will now find it exceedingly difficult to torture with impunity the thousands of captive black (and white) political prisoners illegally held in their concentration camps."

 Sostre was placed in solitary confinement for more than 5 years.
 In earlier legal activity, Sostre secured religious rights for Black Muslim prisoners and also eliminated (in the words of Federal Judge Constance Motley) some of the more "outrageously inhuman aspects of solitary confinement in some of the state prisons."
 He was responsible for de-legitimatizing censorship of inmates' mail, invasive bodily exams, and penal solitary confinement.

 In December 1973 Amnesty International put Sostre on its "prisoner of conscience" list, stating: "We became convinced that Martin Sostre has been the victim of an international miscarriage of justice because of his political beliefs ... not for his crimes ."
 In addition to numerous defense committees in New York State, a Committee to Free Martin Sostre, made up of prominent citizens, joined in an effort to publicize Sostre's case and petition the New York Governor Hugh Carey for his release.
 On December 7, 1975, Russian Nobel Peace Laureate Andrei Sakharov added his name to the clemency appeal.
 Governor Carey granted Sostre clemency on Christmas Eve of 1975; Sostre was released from prison in February 1976.

 Sostre died on August 12, 2015.